AI Use Cases/Construction

 2

-Step 2: The model validates extracted credentials against OSHA databases, state licensing records, prevailing wage eligibility criteria, and internal job requirement templates; flagging missing certifications, lapsed renewals, or apprenticeship hour gaps that create compliance risk.
+Step 2: The model validates extracted credentials against state licensing records, certification expiration dates, prevailing wage eligibility criteria, and internal job requirement templates; flagging missing certifications, lapsed renewals, or apprenticeship hour gaps that create compliance risk.

 3